Bohol: 2017 militant incursion

 The tourism industry in Bohol was negatively affected by the ASG militants' incursion on the island, though tour operators believe the industry can recover.

+2023 UNESCO recognition

+The United Nations Educational, Scientific and Cultural Organization on 24 May 2023, added Bohol as one of the 18 new sites, and the Philippines country's first, in its Global Geoparks network.
+The United Nations cites geoparks as "single, unified geographical areas" where sites and landscapes have international geological significance and to also be "managed with a holistic concept of protection, education, and sustainable development," UNESCO said.
+Bohol as a UNESCO Global Geopark covers 8,808 square kilometers of land surrounding lush marine protected areas.
+It features wondrous, not-yet-popular karstic geosites like caves, sinkholes, among others.
+UNESCO cited Bohol Island's "400 years of rich history and cultural traditions in harmony with its unique geological treasures."

+Some of the sites highlighted in UNESCO Global Geopark are the following: Danajon Bank Double Barrier Reef, Alicia Panoramic Park, Princess Manan-aw Cave, Can-umantad Falls, Loon Coastal Geomorphic Conservation Park, Maribojoc Uplifted Marine Terrace, Baclayon Marine Terraces, Hinagdanan Cave, Canawa Cold Spring, Cave pools of Anda, Lamanok Island and Batungay Cave.

 Geography

 To the west of Bohol is Cebu, to the northeast is the island of Leyte and to the south, across the Bohol Sea, is Mindanao.
 The Cebu Strait separates Bohol from Cebu, and both island provinces share a common language, but Boholano retains a conscious distinction from Cebuano.
 Bohol's climate is generally dry, with maximum rainfall between the months of June and October.
 The interior is cooler than the coast.